Norheim

 Norheim (in the local speech Norem) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Rüdesheim, whose seat is in the like-named town.
 Norheim is a state-recognized tourism community (Fremdenverkehrsort). and a winegrowing village.

 Geography

 Location

 Norheim lies in the Nahe valley near the Rheingrafenstein with its castle, and near the Rotenfels.
-Norheim’s elevation is 135 m above sea level and its municipal area measures 3.15 km².
+Norheim's elevation is 135 m above sea level and its municipal area measures 3.15 km^{2}.

 Neighbouring municipalities

-Clockwise from the north, Norheim’s neighbours are the municipality of Traisen, the town of Bad Münster am Stein-Ebernburg and the municipalities of Niederhausen and Hüffelsheim, all of which likewise lie within the Bad Kreuznach district.
+Clockwise from the north, Norheim's neighbours are the municipality of Traisen, the town of Bad Münster am Stein-Ebernburg and the municipalities of Niederhausen and Hüffelsheim, all of which likewise lie within the Bad Kreuznach district.

 Constituent communities

 Also belonging to Norheim are the outlying homesteads of Brunnenhof, Buchenländerhof, Wasserkraftwerk, Kronenhof and Haus am Tunnel.

 Climate

 Norheim is especially advantageous for its climate.
 Framed as it is by crags and wooded mountains, its location brings it little rain and a mild climate.
-Moreover, the soils that have formed from the weathering of the volcanic crags represent the best prerequisites for Norheim’s winegrowing.
+Moreover, the soils that have formed from the weathering of the volcanic crags represent the best prerequisites for Norheim's winegrowing.